-Behavioral therapy is a leading treatment for addiction recovery and mental health disorders.
-Studies show that at least half of people with substance use disorders also struggle with mental health disorders like depression, anxiety, and ADHD.
+Behavioral therapy is a leading treatment for addiction recovery and mental health conditions.
+Studies show that at least half of people with substance use disorders also struggle with mental health conditions like depression, anxiety, and ADHD.
 Many also struggle with prolonged stress and unprocessed trauma.
 Cognitive-behavioral therapy can help a person navigate addiction recovery, trauma resolution, and manage overall mental health for optimal wellness.

 If you or a loved one is struggling with mental health, unprocessed trauma, or addiction, A Better State is here for you.
 Our treatment programs provide flexible, trauma-informed cognitive-behavioral therapy.
 With a range of holistic programs, A Better State is here for you.
 Call us at 781.412.1488 to learn more about our co-occurring disorders treatment program and begin recovery today.

 What Is Cognitive-Behavioral Therapy for Addiction and Mental Health?

 CBT, often known as cognitive-behavioral therapy, is a form of behavioral talk treatment.
 It helps clients change their behaviors over time, like other behavioral therapies.
 CBT therapists give clients tools and resources to assist them in daily life, especially during addiction recovery.
 Cognitive-behavioral therapy is evidence-based and highly adaptable.
 Therefore it’s widely used throughout all phases of addiction rehabilitation.